gcobb321/icloud3_v3_docs/docs/chapters/3_configure-apple-acct.md

 The Apple Account is the primary source of location data for iCloud3.
 It provides information related to the iPhones, iPads, Watches  and other devices in the Family Sharing list to the devices that are tracked and monitored.

-Two screens are used to add and update Apple Accounts to iCloud3.
+Two screens are used to list, add and update the Apple Accounts that provide this data.

-- **Apple Account & Mobile App - Data Source** > ***Configure Devices & Sensors > Apple Accts & Mobile App***
+- **Apple Account & Mobile App - Data Source** - on the left below:
+  - Selected from - *Configure Devices & Sensors* Menu
   - Enable/disable the Mobile App and Apple Account as a data source.
-  - Add, update and delete the Apple accounts
+  - Display the *Update Apple Account Username/Password* screen
-  - Specify other special parameters related to setting up Apple accounts
+  - Display the screen for configuring other special parameters related to setting up Apple accounts

-- **Update Apple Account Username/Password**  > ***Apple Account & Mobile App - Data Source > Select Apple Account***
+- **Update Apple Account Username/Password** - on the right below:
+  - Selected from -  *Apple Account & Mobile App - Data Source* screen
-  - Select an existing Apple account or *Add a New Apple Account*, Then select *Select Apple Account*, then click *Submit*
+  - Enter the username/password for the Apple account
+  - Log into the Apple Account
+  - Delete the Apple Account

 ![](../images/apple-acct-list-update.png)

 -----